KPLiveDE/24-7-Playout-Plugin/README.md

 2. Download the Windows x64 ZIP package.
 3. Extract the ZIP file.
 4. Copy the contents of the `OBS-Studio` folder into your OBS Studio installation folder.
-5. Merge folders when Windows asks.
+5. Merge folders when prompted.
 6. Start OBS Studio.
 7. Open `Tools > 24/7 Playout`.